Vietnam.vn - Nền tảng quảng bá Việt Nam

 Chinese people wearing Qing Dynasty costumes stroll at Beihai Park in Beijing.
 Photo: AP

-The Qing Dynasty fell in 1911, but the family was still often seen wearing Qing-era costumes for decades afterward, some homemade, others rented from vendors at photo shoots.
+The Qing Dynasty fell in 1911, but it was common to see the family dressed in Qing-era costumes for decades afterward, some homemade, others rented from vendors at photo shoots.

-Many popular period dramas, combined with the growth of social media, have fueled this craze.
+Many popular period dramas, combined with the development of social media, have fueled this craze.
 Some participants dress up based on the appearance of characters from novels, plays and poems from centuries ago.

 A group of Tsinghua University students shop at a convenience store in Beijing.
 Photo: AP